Inverse design of plasma metamaterial devices with realistic elements: Conclusion

-In conclusion, we consider the application of inverse design methods to the creation of highly optimized and realistic 2D PMM devices -- including waveguides and a demultiplexer -- for the TM propagation mode.
-The optimization algorithm is shown to take advantage of the rich physics inherent to PMMs including tunable reflection and refraction in both the epsilon-near-zero regime and the negative epsilon regime.
-In both the waveguiding and demultiplexer cases, simulated devices are shown to perform well with various non-ideal factors such as the presence of quartz envelopes, collisionality/loss, non-uniform density profiles, and experimental error/noise.
-The optimal parameters of each of the devices are experimentally realizable with few necessary changes to existing experimental infrastructure.
-However, further work is needed, both in simulations and experimental development, to enable device development for more complex objectives like boolean logic \cite{RodriguezPRA} as well as other devices with complex wave propagation structures.\\
+In conclusion, we apply inverse design methods to create highly optimized and realistic two-dimensional PMM devices including directional waveguides and a demultiplexer for the TM polarization.
+Despite the consideration of several non-ideal factors such as the presence of quartz envelopes, collisionality/loss, non-uniform density profiles, and experimental error/noise, the devices all perform well and exhibit nuanced, complicated designs that would not be possible without inverse design methodology.
+A robust procedure for producing effective, experimentally realizable PMMs consisting of a gradual increase in model complexity is presented.
+The optimal parameters of each of the devices are experimentally feasible with existing equipment, enabling imminent realization of these designs.
+Further work is needed in both simulation and experiments to enable development of devices with more exotic objectives like boolean logic \cite{RodriguezPRA} as well as others with complicated EM wave propagation structures.